webdriverio/webdriverio/docs/guide/usage/cloudservices.md

 If you do use local, you should set `browserstack.local` to `true` in your capabilities.

+If you are using the WDIO testrunner download and configure the [`wdio-browserstack-service`](https://github.com/itszero/wdio-browserstack-service) in your `wdio.conf.js`.
+It helps getting BrowserStack running and comes with additional features that better integrate your tests into the BrowserStack service.

 ### With Travis CI

 If you want to add Local Testing in Travis you have to start it by yourself.